frlan/partuniverse/README.md

 this, please develope one feature within one branch.
 Try to avoid hacking on your master branch.
 Having feature-branches allows easier merges/discussion/*.
 When finishing your featre, please send a pull request or a patchset via mail.
+Don't forget to include a entry for CHANGES.md.

 ### Example data